Message from Tonya Allen: Our Response to Coronavirus COV-19

 - Offered our grant partners time with our HR and legal consultants to help them navigate emerging workplace issues related to COVID-19 (webinar recording here)

 - Centers for Disease Control and Prevention (CDC)

 Our Current Policies that Impact our Work with Others

 The Skillman Foundation team is working remotely.
-Our offices will be closed through April 30, 2020 for coronavirus Covid-19 safety.
+Our offices will be closed until conditions are safe for our team members and community partners to convene.

 - While our team is remote, we continue our committed support of Detroit children, families, and the organizations that serve them during this critical time.